adamwan-nexplore/guidebook-nxp-hk/how-we-develop/backlog-refinement.md

 ### Meaning of each number

+Break down the tasks if the estimation is larger than 5

 - 1 (very easy, can be done in less than 1 hour)
 - 2 (easy, but need time to implement and verify, maybe need to spend 1 to several hours)
 - 3 (medium, expected to spend around 1 day to finish it)
 - 5 (complicated, expected days)

-Break down the task if larger than 5

 - 8 (very complicated, expected a week)

 - 13 (it will be super huge that we cannot imagine, even cant estimate the timeline)

 - [spike](https://www.visual-paradigm.com/scrum/what-is-scrum-spike "https://www.visual-paradigm.com/scrum/what-is-scrum-spike")

 It is possible to say the task is a `spike`, which means we do not know how to implement it

 ## Best Practices

-- Before the sprint starts:
+Before the sprint starts:

 - Only Bugs / Tasks tickets have story points
 - Do not put tasks that exceeds the agreed capacity in any cases

 ## Reference